developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Why don't my KitKat and Lollipop apps work with Nougat or Oreo?

 A: Due to the many advancements in newer Android versions, some older apps require modification to run properly on newer flavors.
-Among the common causes of incompatibility of older apps relate to changes in background processing implemented mainly to optimize battery life.
-Some links to developer.android.com that might be helpful:
+Among the common causes of incompatibility of older apps relate to changes in background processing implemented mainly to optimize battery life. `MORE INFO NEEDED FROM ENGINEERING`

+**Helpful** `developer.android.com` **links**:

 * [Android 7 Nougat behavior changes](https://developer.android.com/about/versions/nougat/android-7.0-changes)
 * [Migrating to Android 8 Oreo](https://developer.android.com/about/versions/oreo/android-8.0-migration)
 * [Migrating to Android 9 Pie](https://developer.android.com/about/versions/pie/android-9.0-migration).

-`MORE INFO NEEDED FROM ENGINEERING`

 -----

 ### Q: Zebra APIs appear to offer limited fault tolerance.
 How can my app adapt to this?

-A: Retry the API command or gracefully exit the app.

-`MORE INFO NEEDED FROM ENGINEERING`
+A: Retry the API command or gracefully exit the app.  `MORE INFO NEEDED FROM ENGINEERING`

 -----

 ### Q: Why do my apps display Application Not Responding (ANR) message so often?

 A: ANR errors often occur when too many threads are spawned on the main activity.
-Try spawning new threads in a separate process instead of the main activity.

-`MORE INFO NEEDED FROM ENGINEERING`
+Try spawning new threads in a separate process instead of the main activity. `MORE INFO NEEDED FROM ENGINEERING`

 -----